Skip to contents

 We can see that the corners of the plot do not correspond to the GPS measurements.
 In fact, they correspond to the best compromise between the shape and dimensions of the plot and the GPS measurements.

-Tree coordinates are almost always measured in the relative (local/field) coordinate system.
-To retrieve them in the projected system, you can supply their relative coordinates using the tree_df and tree_coords arguments.
+Tree coordinates are usually measured in the relative (local/field) coordinate system.
+To retrieve them in the projected system, you can supply their relative coordinates using the tree_data and tree_coords arguments.

 check_plot_trust_GPS <- check_plot_coord(